Rehearsal Venue / Times

 Only established in April 2002 but already 50 strong.
 Minimum standard Grade 6 but most members are well beyond that.
 We play the whole range of the wind band repertoire, with a special emphasis on contemporary works.

 The Stamford Chamber Orchestra was formed by Jeremy Pike in 1983.
 Its players are all local musicians, both professional and amateur, drawn mostly from Stamford, Oakham and the surrounding areas.
-We welcome enquiries from players interested in playing with the orchestra.
-Please email our Concert Secretary and fixer, Terry Noble
+We welcome enquiries from players grade 8 and above interested in playing with the orchestra.
+Please email our leader, Anja Smith.

 Wednesdays 8pm at the Community Arts Centre on Roaring Meg retail park, Stevenage